What is Christian Science Primary class instruction?

 How do students select a teacher?

 Each issue of The Christian Science Journal has a directory where you can find the names and locations of Christian Science teachers throughout the world.
-[Please see p.
-18 of this Sentinel for information about online listings.]
 Some students may have had a healing with a teacher or practitioner, heard a teacher give an inspiring lecture, or they may have read an article written by the teacher.
 Or they may have talked with a friend about class.
 The prospective pupil often follows up with a conversation with the teacher.
 Often the teacher will send a questionnaire to the prospective pupil to aid in the assessment of the pupil’s current spiritual thought.
 Watchfulness and prayer will help illuminate your path to finding the right teacher for you.

 Where are classes held?